apify/apify-docs/sources/academy/webscraping/scraping_basics_python/04_downloading_html.md

 Done!
 We have managed to apply basic error handling.
 Now let's get back to our primary goal.
 In the next lesson, we'll be looking for a way to extract information about products from the downloaded HTML.

+---

 ## Exercises

-These challenges should help you verify that you can apply knowledge acquired in this lesson.
-Resist the temptation to look at the solutions right away.
-Learn by doing, not by copying and pasting!
+These challenges are here to help you test what you’ve learned in this lesson.
+Try to resist the urge to peek at the solutions right away.
+Remember, the best learning happens when you dive in and do it yourself!

 ### Scrape Amazon